This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• First, peel the potatoes and cut to desired thickness for the fries.
-Then, soak them in ice water for 2 hours or overnight.
+• Peel your potatoes and cut to desired thickness for the fries.
+In a bowl filled with ice water, soak them for at least 2 hours or overnight.

-• Preheat a pan with oil to 275F.
-Then, pat dry your potatoes and fry in batches for 5-6 minutes.
+• Preheat a pan with oil to 275°F. Pat dry your potatoes and fry in batches for 5-6 minutes each.
 You want them super soft and thoroughly cooked.

 • Place the potatoes on a sheet pan over paper towels and place in the freezer for 30-45 minutes.